: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : Those same 160 million people losing insurance would have the option to get it through a government plan.[1]

-: half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Klobuchar mentions getting the highest voter turnout of any state in the country, without mentioning Minnesota typically has the highest voter turnout in the country, even when she's not on the ticket.[2]
+: half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Klobuchar mentions her getting the highest voter turnout of any state in the country, without mentioning Minnesota normally has the highest voter turnout, whether she's on the ticket or not.[2]

 : exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is. : Of the 5.08 million total stop-and-frisks under Bloomberg, about half (2.6 million) were of blacks, and far less were of young black men.[3]